sakaki-/gentoo-on-b2/README.md

 ## Miscellaneous Points

 * The B2's hardware (busses, interrupts etc.) is described by the file `8313E21.dtb` which lives in the 'stock' B2's `/boot` directory (and which is included - in decompiled form - in the [git archive](https://github.com/sakaki-/gentoo-on-b2/blob/master/reference/8313E21.dts) too, for reference).
-* The live USB works because the B2's firmware boot loader will automatically try to run a file called `/install/8313E21.itb` from the first partition of the USB drive when the system is powered up with the rear button depressed.
-In the provided image, a flattened image tree (FIT, see [here](http://elinux.org/images/f/f4/Elc2013_Fernandes.pdf) and [here](http://www.denx.de/wiki/pub/U-Boot/Documentation/multi_image_booting_scenarios.pdf)) has been placed in that location; this encapsulates both the `8313E21.dtb` file just mentioned, _and_ a bootable kernel, with an internal command line set to `root=PARTUUID=BBF82D16-03 rootfstype=ext4 rootdelay=5 console=ttyS0,115200n8`.
+* The live USB works because the B2's firmware boot loader will automatically try to run a file called `/install/8313E21.itb` (or `install/install.itb`, in the case of rev 1 B2s) from the first partition of the USB drive when the system is powered up with the rear button depressed.
+In the provided image, a flattened image tree (FIT, see [here](http://elinux.org/images/f/f4/Elc2013_Fernandes.pdf) and [here](http://www.denx.de/wiki/pub/U-Boot/Documentation/multi_image_booting_scenarios.pdf)) has been placed in that location; this encapsulates both the `8313E21.dtb` file just mentioned, _and_ a bootable kernel, with an internal command line set to `root=PARTUUID=BBF82D16-03 rootfstype=ext4 rootdelay=5 console=ttyS0,115200n8` (the alternative `install.itb` file has a `bubba.dtb` device tree blob instead of `8313E21.dtb`).
 To avoid having to flash new environment variables for the B2's U-Boot to accomodate the larger 4.0.4 kernel (via [`fw_setenv`](http://forum.mybubba.org/viewtopic.php?f=7&t=2715&p=17607&hilit=printenv#p17607)), I have provided an assembly-language relocation shim which is prepended to the kernel; see [the manpage to `buildkernel-b2`](https://github.com/sakaki-/gentoo-on-b2/raw/master/reference/buildkernel-b2.pdf) for further details.
 * Unlike its [sister B3 project](https://github.com/sakaki-/gentoo-on-b3), the B2 does require a patched kernel to boot (because of custom settings for its USB driver, primarily).
 The patches used for the kernel in the image are available [here](https://github.com/sakaki-/gentoo-b2-kernel-patches/), and the patched 4.0.4 kernel is best installed via its ebuild [here](https://github.com/sakaki-/gentoo-b2-overlay/tree/master/sys-kernel/buildkernel-b2) (part of my custom `gentoo-b2` [overlay](https://github.com/sakaki-/gentoo-b2-overlay), to which the image is subscribed).
 The image is additionally subscribed to my `sakaki-tools-lite` [overlay](https://github.com/sakaki-/sakaki-tools-lite).
 * Because the B2 has a small amount of RAM (256MB), the USB image includes a 1GiB swap partition; this is needed if you want to build large packages (such as `gcc`) locally.
 * If you have a USB key larger than the minimum 8GB, after writing the image you can easily extend the size of the second partition (using `fdisk` and `resize2fs`), so you have more space to work in.
 See [these instructions](http://geekpeek.net/resize-filesystem-fdisk-resize2fs/), for example.